robhimslf/crofty/README.md

 # crofty

-Crofty is a Formula 1 Discord bot written in Typescript.
-He provides historical statistics, automatic race event thread creation, and more.
+Crofty is a motorsports Discord bot written in Typescript.